hepplerj/cv/web-cv.md

 ### Reviews

-Review essay, "Mobile Digital Public History", in *International Public History* (forthcoming, 2020).
+Review essay, "Mobile Digital Public History", in *International Public History* (forthcoming).

-Review of Trevor Owens, *The Theory and Craft of Digital Preservation* (), in *The Public Historian* (forthcoming, 2020).
+Review of Trevor Owens, *The Theory and Craft of Digital Preservation* (Johns Hopkins University Press), in *The Public Historian* (forthcoming).

-Review of Walter Nugent, *Color Coded: Party Politics in the American West, 1950-2016* (University of Oklahoma Press), in *South Dakota History* (forthcoming, 2019).
+Review of Walter Nugent, *Color Coded: Party Politics in the American West, 1950-2016* (University of Oklahoma Press), in *South Dakota History* (forthcoming).

-Review of Pamela Riney-Kehrberg, *The Nature of Childhood: An Environmental History of Growing Up in America since 1865* (University Press of Kansas), in *Middle West Review* (Spring 2019).
+Review of Pamela Riney-Kehrberg, *The Nature of Childhood: An Environmental History of Growing Up in America since 1865* (University Press of Kansas), in *Middle West Review* (Spring 2019). <https://doi.org/10.1353/mwr.2019.0030>

 Review of Andrew Busch, *City in a Garden: Environmental Transformations and Racial Justice in Twentieth-Century Austin* (University of North Carolina Press), in *Environmental History* (Fall 2018). <https://doi.org/10.1093/envhis/emy067>